Vincent Gigante: Costello murder attempt and caporegime

 As a teenager, Gigante became the protégé of future Genovese crime family patriarch Vito Genovese, who had helped pay for Gigante's mother's surgery.
 Between the ages of 17 and 25, he was arrested seven times on charges ranging from receiving stolen goods, possession of an unlicensed handgun, and illegal gambling and bookmaking.
-Most were dismissed or resolved by fines, except for a 60-day jail-stay for a gambling conviction; during this time, Gigante listed his occupation as a tailor.
+Most were dismissed or resolved by fines, except for a 60-day jail-stay for a gambling conviction.
+During this time, Gigante listed his occupation as a tailor.

 In early 1957, Genovese decided to move on Luciano family boss Frank Costello.
 Genovese ordered Gigante to murder Costello, and on May 2, 1957, Gigante shot and wounded Costello outside his apartment building.
 Although the wound was superficial, it persuaded Costello to relinquish power to Genovese and retire.
 Genovese then controlled what is now called the Genovese crime family.
 A doorman identified Gigante as the gunman.
-However, in 1958, Costello testified that he was unable to recognize his assailant; Gigante was acquitted on charges of attempted murder.
+In 1958, Costello testified that he was unable to recognize his assailant.
+Gigante was acquitted on charges of attempted murder.

-In 1959, Gigante was convicted, with Vito Genovese, of heroin trafficking and sentenced to seven years in prison; he was paroled after five years.
+In 1959, Gigante was convicted, with Vito Genovese, of heroin trafficking and sentenced to seven years in prison.
+He was paroled after five years.
 Not long afterward, he was promoted from soldier to captain, running the Greenwich Village Crew, and headquartered at the Triangle Civic Improvement Association.

+In the 1960s, Gigante took to walking around his neighborhood in a bathrobe, pajamas, and slippers while mumbling to himself, which law enforcement agents, prosecutors, and Mafia defectors later said was a performance intended to allow Gigante to avoid prosecution for his criminal activities.
+This came to be known as "The Bathrobe Defense", in which those accused of criminal wrongdoing feign mental incompetence to avoid the legal consequence of such behavior.

-In 1969, Gigante was indicted in New Jersey for conspiracy to bribe the entire five-member Old Tappan, New Jersey police force to alert him to surveillance operations by law enforcement agencies, although that charge was dropped after Gigante's lawyers presented reports from psychiatrists that he was mentally unfit to stand trial.
+In 1969, Gigante was indicted in New Jersey for conspiracy to bribe the entire five-member Old Tappan, New Jersey police force to alert him to surveillance operations by law enforcement agencies.
+The charge was dropped after Gigante's lawyers presented reports from psychiatrists that he was mentally unfit to stand trial.